cockpit-project/cockpit/doc/protocol.md

 Command: authorize
 ------------------

-The "authorize" command is for communication of reauthorization challenges and responses between cockpit-bridge and cockpit-ws.
+The "authorize" command is for communication of authentication and authorization challenges and responses between cockpit-bridge and cockpit-ws.
+Inspite of the name this is also used for authentication.

-For challenge/response authorization, the following fields are defined:
+For challenge/response authentication, the following fields are defined:

- * "cookie": an string sent with a challenge, that must be present in the corresponding response.
+ * "cookie": an unique string sent with a challenge, that must be present in the corresponding response.
- * "challenge": a challenge string from the reauthorize component, present in messages from cockpit-bridge to cockpit-ws
+ * "challenge": a challenge string present in messages from a bridge to cockpit-ws
- * "response": a response string from the reauthorize component, present in messages from cockpit-ws to cockpit-bridge
+ * "response": a response string present in messages from cockpit-ws to a bridge

 The contents of the "challenge" and "response" fields are defined and documented in the reauthorize component.